|

 Please be patient and allow pictures to load.

-A view of the World Financial Center as seen from the Hudson River by marine patrol officers aboard Nassau County Police patrol vessels only 3 hours after the World Trade Center were attacked.
+A view of the World Financial Center as seen from the Hudson River by marine patrol officers aboard Nassau County Police patrol vessels only 3 hours after the World Trade Center towers were attacked and subsequently collapsed.

-Nassau County Police marine patrol officers treated and evacuated scores of injured F.D.N.Y.
+Nassau County Police Depatrment members treated and evacuated scores of injured F.D.N.Y.
 Firefighters, N.Y.P.D.
 Police Officers and other emergency workers.
+In this photo, N.C.P.D.
+Police Officers are shown treating and evacuating F.D.N.Y. personnel.
+The photo was taken just before noon on Tuesday, September 11, 2001

 Nassau County Police marine patrol vessels were used daily to transport untold numbers of doctors, nurses and other medical professionals that were needed to treat the multitude of injured rescue and recovery workers at "Ground Zero".